Vel' d'Hiv roundup: Roundup

-The Vel' d'Hiv'
+Vel' d'Hiv'

 The Vel' d'Hiv' was available for hire to whoever wanted it.
 Among those who had booked it was Jacques Doriot, who led France's largest fascist party, the Parti Populaire Français (PPF).
 It was at the Vel' d'Hiv' among other venues that Doriot, with his Hitler-like salute, roused crowds to join his cause.
 Among those who helped in the Rafle du Vel' d'hiv were 3,400 young members of Doriot's PPF.

 The Germans demanded the keys of the Vel' d'Hiv' from its owner, Jacques Goddet, who had taken over from his father Victor and Henri Desgrange.
 The circumstances in which Goddet surrendered the keys remain a mystery and the episode is given only a few lines in his autobiography.

 The Vel' d'Hiv' had a glass roof, which had been painted dark blue to avoid attracting bomber navigators.
 The dark glass increased the heat, as did the fact that windows were screwed shut for security.
 The numbers held there vary from one account to another, but one established figure is 7,500 of a final figure of 13,152.
 There were no lavatories: of the 10 available, five were sealed because their windows offered a way out, and the others were blocked.
 The arrested Jews were kept there with only food and water brought by Quakers.
 The Red Cross and a few doctors and nurses were allowed to enter.
 There was only one water faucet.
 Those who tried to escape were shot on the spot.
 Some took their own lives.

 After five days, the prisoners were taken to the internment camps of Drancy, Beaune-la-Rolande and Pithiviers, and later to the extermination camps.